-- Seek medical attention: You may not realize that you’ve been injured in the accident, but it’s possible that you have experienced injuries that aren’t immediately symptomatic.
-Seeing a doctor immediately after an accident will support your claim that any eventual injuries stemmed from the crash, further supporting your claim for compensation.
+You may not realize that you’ve been injured in the accident, but it’s possible that you have experienced injuries that aren’t immediately symptomatic.
+Seeing a doctor as soon as possible after an accident establishes evidence that your injuries stemmed from the crash, further supporting your claim for compensation.

 Speak with an Experienced WV Hit and Run Lawyer